Maniek13/BikeService/readme.md

 4. npx react-native run-anndroid

-Or install app from Android apk (not working at this moment://)
+Or install app from Android apk (If "Bike service app.apk" not working please use debug version)